-With more seniors enjoying new technology more than ever,1 many older adults are searching for high-tech hearing aids with advanced features; Starkey is a leading hearing aid provider that fits the bill.
-With Starkey, sound quality and AI features make their hearing aids a premium choice comparable to other top-rated brands we’ve tested, including Phonak.
+With more seniors enjoying new technology more than ever,1 many older adults are searching for high-tech hearing aids with advanced features.
+Starkey is a leading hearing aid provider that fits the bill.
+With Starkey, sound quality and AI features make their hearing aids a premium choice and a runner-up on our list of the best hearing aids of 2025.
 The company offers several different styles of hearing aids, ranging from behind-the-ear to invisible-in-the-canal, so users can find the fit that is most comfortable for their lifestyle.

-While Starkey doesn’t advertise prices on their website and customers will need to visit a hearing care specialist for a quote, you can expect to pay between $1000 and $3500 per hearing aid with this premium provider.
+While Starkey doesn’t advertise prices on their website and customers will need to visit a hearing care specialist for a quote, you can expect to pay between $1,000 and $4,000 per hearing aid with this premium provider.
 If you’re on a tight budget, there are other hearing aids to consider; however, we believe that Starkey’s industry-leading technology and customizable solutions for mild to profound hearing loss are worth the cost.
-Now, let’s take a closer look at everything Starkey has to offer!

 Pros About Starkey

-Sound quality: From replicating a warmer, more natural sound to outperforming competitors with sound technology3 that makes it easier to hear in all types of environments, Starkey knows that sound quality is essential.
+- Sound quality: From replicating a warmer, more natural sound to outperforming competitors with sound technology,3 Starkey hearing aids make it easier to hear in all types of environments.

 Cons About Starkey

-Can be expensive: As one of the industry’s top-tier hearing aid providers, Starkey’s devices can get pricey, especially for those who want to add extra features.
-Insurance doesn’t always offer full coverage for hearing aids, so it’s important to consider your budget upfront.
+- Can be expensive: As one of the industry’s top-tier hearing aid providers, Starkey’s devices can get pricey, especially for those who want to add extra features.
+Insurance and Medicare don’t always offer full coverage for hearing aids, so it’s important to consider your budget.

-Battery life: Bluetooth streaming and advanced AI features can drain batteries between charges or changes.
-While this is typical for these types of features, it does mean battery life will vary based on your use.
+- Battery life: Bluetooth streaming and advanced AI features can drain batteries between charges or changes.
+While this is typical for these types of features, it does mean battery life will vary based on your usage.

 There’s no question that Starkey offers high-end hearing aids with the latest in tech and features.
 However, they may not be for everyone.
 If you’re an older adult on a tight budget, you may want to opt for a more affordable device.
-Additionally, Starkey hearing aids don’t offer the longest battery life out there, which may be a deal-breaker for some seniors.
 So, if you want to shop around before making a decision, check out some of the top-rated alternatives that we have reviewed.

 Starkey Hearing Aid Styles